 "I just want to say I miss you guys,” said Durant to the crowd, after scoring 63 points in the Jamal Crawford/Seattle Pro-Am.
 “Thank you for the warm welcome.
 I can’t wait to come back."

-Let’s back up a little and go back to 2007, when I vividly remember David Stern saying, “With the first pick of the 2007 NBA draft, the Portland Blazers f****d up and are giving the Seattle Supersonics a future hall of famer and one of the best scorers the league will ever see.”
+Let's back up a little and go back to 2007, when I vividly remember David Stern saying, "With the first pick of the 2007 NBA draft, the Portland Blazers fucked up and are giving the Seattle SuperSonics a future Hall of Famer and one of the best scorers the league will ever see."

 From the start, the Jesus-less Sonics was a one-man show and it was headlined by Durant.
 He scored 18 points in his NBA debut and never looked back with 30 here, a game-winner there, and for the finale, he put up a career-high 42 points and 13 boards against the Warriors.
 His season average of 20 points per game was seven more than the second leading scorer (Chris Wilcox) on the team, good enough for Rookie of the Year honors and rare enough to be put on a short list with Carmelo Anthony and LeBron James as the only teenagers to ever average 20+ over a season.

 Two days after KD dropped 42 on his future team, the NBA owners (minus Mark Cuban and Paul Allen) dropped a bomb on Seattle by approving the relocation of the Sonics to Oklahoma City.
-It was a move that was 2-years in the making after a group of OKC businessmen – led by “Seattle Super villain” Clay Bennett, who was booed throughout the last home game in Seattle – bought the franchise back in 2006.
+It was a move that was two years in the making after a group of OKC businessmen -- led by "Seattle Supervillain" Clay Bennett, who was booed throughout the last home game in Seattle - bought the franchise back in 2006.

-They cheered for him the way they use to cheer a Gary Payton to Shawn Kemp alley-oop; They cheered for him like they cheered for the Sonics against the 72-10 Bulls in the NBA Finals; They cheered for him even when he messed up.
-They didn’t care when he missed 36 of 62 shots (you read that correctly); They didn’t care he missed 24 of 32 3-pointers; They didn’t care he missed a potential game-winner over Martell Wesbster in OT.
-The people in Seattle were just happy to see KD in Seattle again.
+They cheered for him the way they used to cheer a Gary Payton to Shawn Kemp alley-oop.
+They cheered for him as they cheered for the Sonics against the 72-10 Bulls in the NBA Finals.
+They didn't care that he missed 36-of-62 shots (you read that correctly).
+They didn't care he missed 24-of-32 3-pointers (you read that correctly too).
+They didn't care he missed a potential game-winner over Martell Webster in OT.
+The people in Seattle were just happy to see KD in Seattle and wearing green again.

-After the game, he signed as many autographs as he could before trying to escape to his SUV, where hundreds of others fans were waiting.
-He signed more autographs, took more pics and then said good-bye with this tweet.
+After the game, he signed as many autographs as he could before trying to escape to his SUV, which was hidden behind hundreds of others waiting fans.
+He signed more autographs, took more pics and then said goodbye with this tweet.